How to Brick it

 Step 3

-Brick Grouting, Brick It mortar comes pre-mixed with all the components.
+Brick it® mortar comes pre-mixed with all the components.
 Just add water.

 • Place mortar mix into a 5 gal. bucket and add clean cold water slowly until mortar is thoroughly mixed.
 Preferably use slow speed ½ drill to mix.